mjdilworth/simple-tf-demo/README.md

 ## Access the Application ##
 Open a web browser and go to this URL:
 ```
+The DNS name of the ELB will be displayed in your terminal as an output from the terraform apply command
 http://${elb_dns_name}:8080
 ```
 ## Demonstrates ##